Ansh420/EV_Market_Segmentation/README.md

 This repository explores the electric vehicle (EV) market through segmentation analysis.
 By dividing the market into distinct consumer groups, we can gain valuable insights to:

-Understand consumer preferences and needs for EVs Develop targeted marketing strategies for different EV segments Identify potential growth opportunities within the EV market This codebase provides a framework for analyzing the EV market using various segmentation approaches.
+- Understand consumer preferences and needs for EVs.
+- Develop targeted marketing strategies for different EV segments.
+- Identify potential growth opportunities within the EV market.
+- This codebase provides a framework for analyzing the EV market using various segmentation approaches.

 ## Functionality
 This repository includes scripts for segmenting the EV market based on several factors: